STNS/puppet-stns/README.md

 #### Class: `stns::server`

 - `port`: Specifies a listen port listen.
 Valid options: a number of a port number.
 Default: 1104.
 - `user`: Specifies a user for authentication.
 Valid options: a string containing a valid username.
-Default: 'undef'.
+Default: undef.
 - `password`: Specifies a password for authentication.
 Valid options: a string containing a valid password.
-Default: 'undef'.
+Default: undef.
 - `package_ensure`: What state the packages should be in.

 #### Class: `stns::client`

-- `api_end_point`: Valid options: Default: 'http://localhost:1104'.
+- `api_end_point`: Valid options: a string containing a valid url.
+Default: undef.
 - `user`: Specifies a user for authentication.
 Valid options: a string containing a valid username.
-Default: 'undef'.
+Default: undef.
 - `password`: Specifies a password for authentication.
 Valid options: a string containing a valid password.
-Default: 'undef'.
+Default: undef.
 - `wrapper_path`: Valid options: absolute path.
 Default: '/usr/local/bin/stns-query-wrapper'.
-- `chain_ssh_wrapper`: Default: 'undef'.
+- `chain_ssh_wrapper`: Default: undef.
 - `ssl_verify`: Enables SSL verification.
 Valid options: a boolean.
 Default: true.
 - `request_timeout`: Wrapper Command Timeout.
 Valid options: a number.
 Default: 3.
 - `http_proxy`: Valid options: a string.
-Default: 'undef'.
+Default: undef.
 - `uid_shift`: Shift uid.
 Valid options: a number.
 Default: 0.
 - `gid_shift`: Shift gid.
 Valid options: a number.
 Default: 0.
 - `libnss_stns_ensure`: What state the libnss-stns package should be in.